- Log in to your Jira instance as an administrator.

 - Select the user icon.

-- After a dropdown menu appears, choose Atlassian Marketplace.
-The 'Find new add-ons' screen will be displayed.
+- From the dropdown menu which appears, choose Atlassian Marketplace.
+The 'Find new apps' screen will be displayed.

 - Use the search function to locate vLinks.
 The correct app version will be shown in the search results.

 - Click on 'Install' to download and install vLinks.

 vLinks provides two new custom field types, which allow the user to select issues (single or multiple issue picker) and create and/or remove issue links depending on the selection.
 These fields can be used in JQL queries.
 You can also use some variables or keywords to display data about the issue appearing in the custom field.

 - Select Custom fields in the administration area and continue by clicking on 'Add custom field'.